 National Native HIV/AIDS Awareness Day

-Issues such as HIV-related stigma, lack of awareness, and limited access to HIV services contribute to a disproportionate burden of HIV in AI/AN communities.
+Issues such as HIV-related stigma, lack of awareness, and limited access to HIV services contribute to a disproportionate impact of HIV in AI/AN communities.
 According to the Centers for Disease Control and Prevention (CDC):

 - There were 3,270 AI/AN individuals with HIV in the United States in 2021.